tax agent Melbourne

 Divestment

-Divestment involves a company strategically opting to sell, spin off, or dispose of a subsidiary, business unit, or non-core asset.
+Divestment involves a company strategically opting to sell, spin-off, or dispose of a subsidiary, business unit, or non-core asset.
 This deliberate action entails reducing or eliminating a segment of the company’s operations or portfolio.

 Through divestitures, companies can trim non-core aspects, allowing them to concentrate on their core strengths and generate capital for future reinvestment.